 3. Coffee

 Fortunately, you can still drink coffee if you have a fatty liver.
-Sure, you might not be able to drink your favorite Caramel Macchiato (or anything like that), but you can still drink coffee!
+Sure, you might not be able to drink your favorite Caramel Macchiato (or anything like that), but you can still drink plain coffee!

-I personally add a quarter of a teaspoon of honey in my coffee and sometimes I add a bit of milk too.
 If you were used to heavier, sweeter and flavored coffee it will take some time to adjust, but you’ll to it eventually.

 And if you enjoyed your creamer, I wrote an article about coffee creamer alternatives for fatty liver that you might want to check out.